-Here at Total HIPAA, we pride ourselves on providing many helpful resources for all businesses striving for HIPAA compliance.
+Here at Total HIPAA, we pride ourselves on providing helpful resources for all businesses striving for HIPAA compliance.
 Our weekly blog is one of the many services we offer.
-As we approach the end of 2018, we reflect on the most popular HIPAA topics this year.
-Our analytics tell us these were the most visited pages posted on our website in 2018.
+As we approach the end of 2020, we reflect on the most popular HIPAA topics this year.
+Our analytics tell us these were the most-visited pages posted on our website this year.

 The California Consumer Privacy Act (CCPA) went into effect on January 1, 2020.
 CCPA is a California state law that establishes new consumer rights relating to the access of personal information that is held by businesses.
 This prompted many to ask: how does CCPA impact Covered Entities who comply with the HIPAA law?
 In this post, we break down the intersection of these two laws and who needs to be compliant.

 Ransomware attacks have surged in the last year and healthcare providers and other businesses have fallen victim.
 Previously, these cyberattacks mostly targeted individuals, who often paid only a few hundred dollars to retrieve their files.
 Now, many businesses have found themselves locked out of their networks and unable to access them unless a ransom is paid.
 Read this article to learn more about preventative measures and what to do if your organization becomes the victim of a ransomware attack.